Patrick Vallance

 From 1986 to 1995, Vallance taught at St George's Hospital Medical School, where his research concentrated on vascular biology and endothelial cell physiology.
-In 1995, he was appointed Professor at UCL Medical School, and in 2002 he became head of UCL's Department of Medicine.
-From 2012 to 2018, he was President of Research and Development at global pharmaceutical company, GlaxoSmithKline (GSK).
+In 1995, he was appointed a professor at UCL Medical School, and in 2002 he became head of UCL's department of medicine.
+From 2012 to 2018, he was president of Research and Development (R&D) at the global pharmaceutical company GlaxoSmithKline (GSK).
+He served as chairman of the Natural History Museum's board of trustees between 2022 and 2024.